yomidevs/jmdict-yomitan/readme.md

 ## JMdict for Yomitan

+To see your current version of JMdict, hover over this entry:

+> ＪＭｄｉｃｔ

 - [JMdict English w/ example sentences](https://github.com/MarvNC/jmdict-yomitan/releases/latest/download/JMDict_english_with_examples.zip): This is the version of JMdict with example sentences from the [Tatoeba Project](http://tatoeba.org/home).
 - [JMdict English](https://github.com/MarvNC/jmdict-yomitan/releases/latest/download/JMdict_english.zip): This is the same JMdict but without example sentences.
 - [JMdict English (Legacy)](https://github.com/MarvNC/jmdict-yomitan/releases/latest/download/JMdict_english_legacy.zip): This is JMdict with legacy formatting.
 It is not recommended for use; see the FAQ below.